 Parking permits are required to be displayed on all vehicles operated and parked on campus by members of the Fontbonne community.
 This includes all faculty, staff and students working, attending class, or using the facilities on campus.
 Food service, bookstore and other contract employees assigned to the Fontbonne campus are also required to obtain a parking permit for their vehicle.

-Parking permits are sold in the business office, Room 215 in Ryan Hall.
+Students will receive information from the Business Office to their Fontbonne student email regarding the updated process to register your vehicle and purchase your tag.
+This email will also include the process for obtaining your tag after purchasing.
 Permits are sold for personal use.
 A permit may not be given away, resold or used by other people.
 Misused tags will be forfeited.
 Citations will also be issued for the misuse of tags and violators will lose their campus parking privileges for 12 months and may face criminal charges.
 Penalties apply to both the person purchasing the tag and the person using the tag.

 Parking permits may be purchased by the school year or term:

 |Full-time faculty and staff (30 hrs or more)||$150||$100|

 |Part-time faculty and staff (29 hours or less)||$100||$85|

 Parking hang tags may not be returned for a refund and Fontbonne does not replace lost or stolen tags.